 May I include extra information in my application?

 It is a good idea to include a cover letter that describes your interest in becoming a counselor.
 Be sure to let us know about your related work experience.

 I've heard it is really hard to get admitted.
 How do I know if I stand a chance?

 Our program is small and we receive many strong applications.
 However, this should not necessarily discourage you.
 If you believe that you have special qualities that we should consider, be sure to let us know.
 We do consider grades and test scores, but we consider other things as well.

 Who are the counseling faculty?

 There are seven faculty members within the department who have significant responsibility for our two graduate counseling programs.
 Drs.
-Rob Bedi, Christina Byrne (Director, Mental Health Counseling Program), Tina Du Rocher Schudlich, Deborah Forgays, James Graham, Diana Gruman, and Arleen Lewis (Director, School Counseling Program) all have regular teaching responsibilities in both programs and participate in the selection of students for both programs.
-Furthermore, you'll have the opportunity to take classes from several other faculty members within the department as well.
+Rob Bedi, Christina Byrne (Director, Mental Health Counseling Program), Tina Du Rocher Schudlich, Deborah Forgays, James Graham, Diana Gruman (Director, School Counseling Program), and Lucy Lewis.

 Program Outcomes and Program Evaluation Report